catseye/Robin/doc/Design_Decisions.markdown

 imports; but Robin's `let*` does have an intermediate list.
 (On the other hand, `bind` doesn't need a list at all, obviating the issue.)
 Generally, there is no consistency here yet, and one should probably be established.

+#### Should the language define static analyses?

+Decision: No, but it should accomodate it.

+This is a pretty subtle issue, which is explained more fully in the Static Analysis document.
+But in short, to work towards the goal of keeping the language simple, we want to move things out of it, to modules and/or to implementation issues (such as configuration files), and one of the things we can move out is static analysis.

+At the same time, the language should be designed to accomodate static analyzers that are built on top of it, and some of those static analyzers should be standard.

+A language can define a type system without specifying that types should be checked statically.
+However, if no thought is put into how easily the types of a program can be statically analyzed, this raises barriers to actually doing it.
+Static analyzers in the world of scripting languages in particular are often an afterthought, and we want to try to minimize that effect.